taylorjosephgriffin/Campr/README.md

 * User can edit a pending reservation.
 * User can delete a pending reservation.
 * User can pay for a reservation.
+* User can receive order confirmation via email using the SendGrid API.

 ## Roadmap:

-* User can receive order confirmation via email.
 * Convert entire project to using Reactstrap components.
 * User can leave a review for a specific campground.
 * User can calculate their fuel cost.